SiteLock

 Expert Opinions: Waivers Could Solve the Bottleneck

 Professor Emeritus Wumi Iledare, an energy expert, weighed in on the situation, advising that the government could grant waivers to enable smoother domestic sales.
-“We recognize Dangote is in a free trade zone.
+“We recognise Dangote is in a free trade zone.
 Without a waiver, buying from the refinery is essentially an import.
 But, considering the Federal Government’s arrangement, this could be modified.
 Allowing a willing-buyer, willing-seller model would benefit both parties and prevent Dangote from establishing a monopoly,” he explained.

 Iledare added that marketers’ interests must be considered to avoid potential monopolistic trends.
 “The Nigerian market should have a variety of options.
 If they rely only on Dangote, the refinery risks becoming a monopoly.
 The government must look at this from a consumer perspective, ensuring fair market access for all.”